equinor/isar/README.md

 ## Mission planner

-The mission planner that is currently in use is defined by the `mission_planner` configuration variable.
-This can be set in the [default configuration](./src/isar/config/default.ini).
+The mission planner that is currently in use is defined by the `ISAR_MISSION_PLANNER` configuration variable.
+This can be changed by overriding the configuration through an environment variable.
 The available options are

 ```
-mission_planner = local
+ISAR_MISSION_PLANNER = local
-mission_planner = echo
+ISAR_MISSION_PLANNER = echo
 ```

 By default, the `local` planner is used.